To: All Employees

 Last week, we told you that we were still developing our expense reduction plans and would finalize and communicate them to you as soon as possible.

-Reductions will occur in virtually all areas of the operation.
-Employees affected are being notified and provided with information about the transition.
-We appreciate all that they have done for The Sacramento Bee and will do everything we can to make their transition as smooth as possible.
+Reductions will occur in all areas of the operation.
+Employees affected by this reduction are being notified and provided with information about a transition package.
+We appreciate all that they have done for Anchorage Daily News and will do everything we can to make their transition as smooth as possible.

 In addition, we are implementing wage reductions for all employees whose compensation exceeds $25,000 annually.
 Every employee will receive a letter detailing the impact of the wage reduction on their pay and will have the opportunity to ask questions.
-These wage reductions will be effective April 13, 2009.
+These wage reductions take effect on April 13, 2009.

-There have been many questions about a one-week work furlough.
+There have been many questions about work furloughs.
 We are not planning furloughs for the first half of the year.
 However, we may revisit that option later in the year if financial conditions do not improve.
 We think it’s important you know it’s a possibility, and details will be provided if and when a decision has been made.

 Again, I want to apologize for all of the disruption that you have experienced over the last several weeks.
 This is a very difficult time for all of us, and it will continue to be difficult as we all adapt to a new way of doing business.
 We can only respectfully ask, as we have in the past, that you keep your focus and continue to work hard to help our newspaper succeed.